hpe-storage/python-hpedockerplugin/quick-start/README.md

 - Volumes created using older plugins (2.0.2 or below) do not have snp_cpg associated with them, hence when the plugin is upgraded to      2.1 and user wants to perform clone/snapshot operations on these old volumes, he/she must set the snap_cpg for the corresponding volumes using 3par cli or any tool before performing clone/snapshot operations.

 - While inspecting a snapshot, its provisioning field is set to that of parent volume's provisioning type.
-In 3PAR however, it is shown is 'snp'.
+In 3PAR however, it is shown as 'snp'.

 - Mounting a QoS enabled volume can take longer than a volume without QoS for both FC and iSCSI protocol.